-Consumers like how the Whistler TRX-2 is pre-programmable with a nationwide database.
-It allows you to enter a zip code and will start scanning signals within the area.
-Some of the signals you might not want, so the device allows you to make customized profiles to find your favorites.
+Consumers like how the TRX-2 is pre-programmed with a nationwide database.
+Like the Uniden HomePatrol-2, it allows you to enter a zip code and it will start surveying signals within the right area.

-Another reason why consumers like this scanner are its frequent radio updates.
-Users can also detect signals via NXDN after installing the device’s firmware.
-Because of this, its a no brainer while consumers frequently use this product.
+Another reason why consumers like this pre-programmed top scanner product is it does feature frequent radio updates so you’re informed of any emergency.
+It can also receive via NXDN after installing the device’s firmware.

 - User-created profiles